Stuck at stakeholder engagement? Try an Agile approach.

 - Who will be engaged: a list of project participants and involved stakeholders.

-- Where will it occur: information about the various work sites (e.g. where will the common meetings take place), deployment requirements etc.
+- Where it occurs: information about the various work sites (e.g. where will the common meetings take place), deployment requirements, etc.

-- How will it be done: a description of the approach, methods and framework to be used.
-This can also serve as a notification to stakeholders, that the Agile project will need an increased involvement from their part.
+- How it will be done: a description of the approach, methods, and framework to be used.
+This can also serve as a notification to stakeholders that the Agile project will need increased involvement on their part.

 Please note: if we accept / assume that the scope is not absolutely fixed, and that some project parts might even be unknown at the beginning, then there is no need to fully specify the scope.

 is the project’s most concentrated, sparkling description.
 Imagine yourself in an elevator with someone who can support/sponsor your project: you have at most 20-30 seconds to describe it, so it must be brief, convincing, and “sticky.”